18rway/dolphot/README.md

 img_apsky = 30 50       #sky annulus for aperture correction
 #
 ```
 The comments on the side provide the defintion of each parameter one can choose.
 Preferred parameters are laid out in each detector's manual.
 Other parameters in the file are used for finding and measuring stars.
-DOlphot will run across the entire image, so this is why it is generally used for multi-siource imaging.
+Dolphot will run across the entire image, so this is why it is generally used for multi-siource imaging.
 Of course it can still be used for a single source, but it may take longer than other single-source algorithms.
 ```
 photsec =               #section: group, chip, (X,Y)0, (X,Y)1
 RCentroid = 2           #centroid box size (int>0)